 SSIM ontology to schemas as in Schema.org for reporting – no writing

-SSIM ontology to any other community required "ontology" as per Ontologies Ontologies Everywhere – but Who Knows What to Think? for which a Seximo interface can be written
+SSIM ontology to any other community required "ontology" as per Ontologies Ontologies Everywhere – but Who Knows What to Think? for which a Simeo interface can be written

 Importing data from a non SSIM based app to a Pacio SSIM based app using a SSIM ontology, with writing expected unless testing

-As for other SSIM components, Seximos and Seximo Sets are maintained in spreadsheets which are imported into Pacio, with extensive validity and consistency checking.
+As for other SSIM components, Simeos and Simeo Sets are maintained in spreadsheets which are imported into Pacio, with extensive validity and consistency checking.

-Seximos and Seximo Sets are described fully in the separate Seximos.docx document. [??
+Simeos and Simeo Sets are described fully in the separate Simeos.docx document. [??
 To be written]

 Points still to cover